 In addition to regulating all gatherings of a majority of the members of a legislative body, the Brown Act also addresses certain contacts between individual members of the legislative body.
 On the one hand, the Brown Act specifically provides that nothing in the Act is intended to impose requirements on individual contacts or conversations between a member of a legislative body and any other person. § 54952.2(c)(1).
 This provision even applies to individual contacts between two members of the legislative body (the individual contact exception to the "meeting" described above).
-Despite this exception, however, the Brown Act prohibits 'serial meetings.' § 54952.2(b)(1).
+Despite this exception, however, the Brown Act prohibits "serial meetings." § 54952.2(b)(1).

 A serial meeting is a series of meetings or communications, either in person or by other means, between individual members of the legislative body in which ideas are exchanged among a majority of a legislative body.
-A serial meeting can occur even though a majority of legislative body members never gather in a room at the same time, and it typically occurs in one of two ways.
-The first is when a staff member, a legislative body member or some other person individually contacts a majority of legislative body members and shares ideas among the majority ("I've talked to members A and B and they will vote 'yes.'
+A serial meeting can occur even though a majority of legislative body members never gather in a room at the same time.
+For example, an email response concerning an agency's business circulating among a majority of the members of the legislative body, such as "reply to all," could be considered a serial meeting.
+A serial meeting typically occurs in one of two ways.
+The first is when a staff member, a legislative body members and shares ideas among the majority (e.g., "I've talked to members A and B and they will vote 'yes.'
 Will you?").
 Alternatively, member A calls member B, who then calls member C and so on, until a majority of the legislative body has discussed or deliberated or has taken action on the item of business.

 The prohibition against serial meetings does not, however, prohibit communications between staff and legislative body members for the purpose of answering questions or providing information regarding a matter that is within the subject matter jurisdiction of the local agency, as long as the staff person does not communicate with other members of the legislative body, the comments or positions of any other member of the legislative body. § 54952.2(b)(2).
-Observing the following guidelines can avoid inadvertent violation of the serial meeting rule.